valeriahhdez/engineer-the-docs/docs/blog/doc-ops.md

 Becoming a documentation engineer isn’t about leaving writing behind.
 It’s about expanding your influence from crafting words to engineering the frameworks and architectures that sustain those words at scale.
 Eventually, you realize you’re spending less time editing sentences and more time debugging build logs at 2 a.m. 👩‍💻

 Somewhere along the way, you evolve from “wordsmith” to “accidental DevOps intern."
-You still get to complain about Oxford, but now you do it while configuring Docker.
+You still get to complain about Oxford commas, but now you do it while configuring Docker.
 Congratulations.🎉

 ## The information architecture connection